 This is long but hope I have given you some helpful information.

 I'd check into doctor's offices and hospitals in your area to see how they do their transcriptions.
 One office I worked in did have a person who did theirs, another did not (the doctor personally wrote his note in each file).
 An office where I go now is completely computerized and the doctor types the notes in each patient's electronic file during the visit --personally, I think this is going to be the only way it will be done soon, and the job of transcriptionist will go wayside.
-I'd seriously check it out before spending money being trained in this area.

 I am thinking of getting into medical transcription.
 Any suggestions or advice?
 I would like to take classes online so I can still work while I am in school.
 I am a substitute teacher.
 I've been an independent rep before and can set and stick to my schedule.
 I have a Masters in education, but there are no jobs in my area and I need an income.
 Thanks!